Chinese city bans anti-refinery protests ahead of trade fair

 “During the expo, it is banned to use the internet, microblogs, online chatting systems, text messages or similar methods to incite, plan or to attend illegal gatherings, demonstrations or protests to disturb the expo or social order,” the statement said.

-“It is forbidden to spread rumors or messages designed to cause terror,” it said, warning that those who violated the rules would be “severely punished”.
+“It is forbidden to spread rumours or messages designed to cause terror,” it said, warning that those who violated the rules would be “severely punished”.

 Chinese media have said Kunming authorities have begun demanding people show identity cards before buying face masks, in an effort to identify those who may attend future protests.